At this time, a sewer lateral compliance certificate is not required. The City may implement a sewer lateral ordinance in the future.

 Sewage spills occur when the wastewater in underground pipes overflows through a manhole, cleanout, or broken pipe.
 Most spills are relatively small and can be stopped and cleaned up quickly, but if spills are left unattended they can create health hazards, damage to homes and businesses, and threaten local waterways and the environment.

 Sewage spills can be a very noticeable gushing of water from a manhole or a slow water leak that may take time to be noticed.
 If you think you may have a spill, look for:

-Immediately notify the City at 577-3434.
-If the problem occurs after 3:30 p.m. or on weekends call the San Leandro Police Department at 577-2740.
-Our crews will locate the blockage and determine if it is in the public sewer; if it is the crew removes the blockage and arranges for cleanup.
+Immediately notify the City at 510-577-3434.
+If the problem occurs after 3:30 p.m. or on weekends/holidays, please call the San Leandro Police Department at 510-577-2740.
+Our crews will locate the blockage and determine whether it is in the public sewer; if it is, the crew will remove the blockage and arrange for cleanup.

 You as the property owner are responsible for maintaining and repairing your service laterals (sewer pipes).
-Service laterals run from the connection at the home to the connection with the public sewer.
+Service laterals run from the connection at the home/business to the connection with the public sewer.

 The City is responsible for maintaining and repairing the sewer main.

-If you have questions about your sewer bill you can contact the Water Pollution Control Division of the Public Works Department at 577-3434 or submit a My-SL request.
+If you have questions about your sewer bill you can contact the Water Pollution Control Division of the Public Works Department at 510-577-3434 or submit a My-SL request.
 Residential properties are typically billed through the property tax rolls and commercial accounts may be billed by East Bay MUD or directly by the City.

 If you are located in the Oro Loma Sanitary District service area, please call 510-276-4700.